Duugu/SkuMapper/README.txt

 SkuMapper Addon

 This addon is used to build and edit map data for the Sku addon.
-For more information joind the Sku Discord server: https://discord.gg/FsfKeqxZV4
+For more information join the Sku Discord server: https://discord.gg/FsfKeqxZV4

 ------------------------------------------------
 Key bindings (no default bindings, set them up via Game Settings > Interface > Key bindings > Other)